Chris Welch (politician): Election

-In 2021, after 19 House Democrats publicly said they would not vote to reelect incumbent Michael Madigan as House speaker, Madigan put his bid for the speakership on hold, betting that the Democratic caucus could not find another candidate.
-Welch ran for speaker at Madigan's urging.
-During his campaign for speaker, questions were raised about his past misconduct and treatment of women and his close ties to Madigan, but Welch won the support of the Black and Democratic Latino caucuses.

 On January 13, 2021, the Illinois House of Representatives elected Welch speaker.
-He is the first African American to serve as Speaker of the Illinois House and is the first person other than Madigan to lead the Illinois House Democratic caucus since 1983.
+He is the first African American to serve as Speaker of the Illinois House.

-First term (2021-2023)
+First term (2021–2023)

-In Welch's first term as House Speaker, the General Assembly passed an assault weapons ban, the Clean Energy Jobs Act, the Safe-T Act, and new district maps to reflect the 2020 census data.
+In Welch's first term as House Speaker, the General Assembly passed an assault weapons ban, the Climate and Equitable Jobs Act, the Safe-T Act, and new district maps to reflect the 2020 census data.

 In the 2022 elections, Democrats expanded their supermajority in the House to 78 seats.
-Welch said that the Supreme Court's decision in Dobbs eliminating nationwide protection for abortion was a major factor in House Democrats' electoral success, and denied gerrymandering played a role.
+Welch said that the Supreme Court's decision in Dobbs eliminating nationwide protection for abortion was a major factor in House Democrats' electoral success.

 According to the Chicago Tribune, Welch has "received mostly good reviews" from his caucus as speaker for "diversity in assigning tasks to and bringing in more people in bill negotiations."

-Second term (2023-)
+Second term (2023–)

 The House reelected Welch speaker on January 11, 2023.

-Two days later, he announced Robyn Gable would be Majority Leader, replacing Greg Harris, who retired.
+Two days later, he announced Robyn Gabel would be Majority Leader, replacing Greg Harris, who retired.

+Welch supported a bill that bans assault weapons in 2023.

 Personal life

 Welch grew up with two brothers and three cousins, the children of his aunt who was murdered in Chicago.
 He has said that during his childhood, his mother worked as a nurse and his father was a union factory worker who worked two jobs a day.

 Welch is married to attorney ShawnTe Raines-Welch and has two children.
-In 2022, Raines-Welch won the Democratic nomination to be a Cook County judge.
-Her campaign raised around $666,000, an unusually large amount of money for such a race.
+Raines-Welch wife spent a decade working as a municipal attorney in several south suburban communities.
+In 2022, she won the Democratic nomination to be a Cook County judge.

-A 2002 police report indicated that officers were called to Welch’s home, where an ex-girlfriend told them that Welch slammed her head into a kitchen countertop numerous times after she called him "a loser."
-Welch was taken into custody, but the woman did not press charges after talking it over with a relative of Welch’s, according to the report.